-Lifetime Arts improves the lives of older adults through fine arts education.
+Lifetime Arts enriches the lives of older adults through arts education for adults 55 and older.
 We do this by promoting the inclusion of professional arts programs in organizations that serve older adults; preparing teaching artists to work with older adults; and fostering lifelong learning our communities.

 There’s no getting around the fact that we all age.
 The good news is that aging creatively — through the arts — holds the promise of enjoying and embracing the process.

 For just over ten years now, creative aging pioneers have been catalyzing cross-sector collaborations and building an infrastructure that is yielding new research on the benefits of arts engagement.
 At the same time they have been designing, testing and sharing innovative best practices and improving the lives of thousands of older adults.
 Creative aging in its many forms is hopeful, often transformative and usually fun.

 With his 2006 landmark publication “The Creativity and Aging Study: The Impact of Professionally Conducted Cultural Programs on Older Adults,” Gene D. Cohen, M.D., Ph.D., demonstrated that participation in activities that foster creative engagement and skills mastery in a social environment has positive psychological, physical and emotional health benefits for older adults.

 Independent evaluations* of Lifetime Arts’ work confirm that our creative aging programs improve the lives of older adults and build the capacity of the organizations that serve them.

 *By Ravazzin Center on Aging (2012) & Touchstone Center for Collaborative Inquiry (2013)